 - Small growths in the lining of the nose called nasal polyps

 - A deviated septum, which is a shift in the nasal cavity

-When dealing with allergies, the first thing you may turn to in order to ease the symptoms are decongestants or antihistamines.
-They're the most common treatments, and they help to ease a stuffy or runny nose, sneezing, and itching.
+When dealing with allergies, the first thing you may turn to ease the symptoms are decongestants or antihistamines.
+They're the most common treatments, and they help ease a stuffy or runny nose, sneezing, and itching.
 Your doctor may also suggest corticosteroids, meds that reduce inflammation.